Nthabi9/alx-system_engineering-devops/0x00-shell_basics/README.md

-scripts that prints the absolute pathname of the current working directory
+a script that prints the abosolute path name of the current working directory